DOI-USGS/cdi-software-tutorials-2025/git-basics/merging-and-rebasing.md

 other hand, merge commits can make it easier to identify, and possibly revert, individual features in the Git history.

+Git commands `merge` and `pull` have the option `--ff-only` to ensure that a branch update will only be performed if it can be done through a fast-forward merge.
+Using the `--ff-only` flag will cause a merge to abort if it does not satisfy the requirements of a fast-forward merge.

 > [!NOTE]
 > Git *pull* is a combination of two other commands: `git fetch` followed by `git merge`
 >